andifalk/secure-development-on-kubernetes/step2-hello-root/README.md

 docker container run --privileged --rm -it alpine sh -c 'apk add -U libcap; capsh --print'
 ```

-In priviliged mode you can for example list and change partition tables:
+In privileged mode you can for example list and change partition tables:

 ```shell
 docker container run --privileged --rm -it alpine sh -c 'apk add -U libcap; capsh --print; fdisk -l'
 ```

 Usually you even don't need the default capabilities defined by docker.
-A common use case is to run a container listening on a priviliged tcp port (e.g. a http server).
+A common use case is to run a container listening on a [priviliged tcp port (below 1024)](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), e.g. using a http server.
-For this you just need the capability _CAP_NET_BIND_:
+For this you just need the capability _CAP_NET_BIND_SERVICE_:

 ```shell
 docker container run --cap-drop=ALL --cap-add=net_bind_service --rm -it alpine sh -c 'apk add -U libcap; capsh --print'